 Benefit 1 — The rapid notification process substantially reduces approval time and Total Cost of Ownership (TCO).
 This is accomplished by effectively monitoring the dollars in the Requisition approval process, and avoiding the Requisition approval process when the location exceeds budget (which controls the expense and maintains the budget).

 Benefit 2 — The solution is entirely automated to reduce the amount of manual effort required for monitoring.

 Benefit 3 — Additional Approvers streamline the process so the requisition is validated at multiple levels before the Purchase Order is raised.
-Having an additional validation helped the client select the right supplier and the lowest price for the item being purchased.
+Having additional validation helped the client select the right supplier and the lowest price for the item being purchased.

-Benefit 4 — The process also helped the client recommend and require use of the Item Master purchase with the lowest quote, as opposed to purchasing a product available nearby with a higher price tag.
+Benefit 4 — The process also helped the client recommend and require the use of the Item Master purchase with the lowest quote, as opposed to purchasing a product available nearby with a higher price tag.